abhijeetunreal/FLDX/README.md

 - Cross, R. (2015).
 Sports ball dynamics and impact modelling.
 - Standard rigid-body dynamics and collision response literature (e.g., Baraff, M.)

----

-If you'd like, I can also:
-- Add example `scenarios/` JSON files and a small telemetry viewer.
-- Implement the simulation core in JS or TypeScript with a simple UI and sample scenarios.

-Contact: maintainers (local)